ascsn/pubsly/docs/02-getting-started.md

     *   **Logging In:**
         *   Click the "Login" button in the Navbar.
         *   You will be redirected to the Auth0 login page.
 Follow the prompts to authenticate with your credentials.
-        *   Upon successful login, you will be redirected back to the portal.
+        *   Upon successful login, you will be redirected back to Pubsly.
     *   **Private View (Logged In):**
         *   You will have full access to all features, including adding, editing, deleting, importing, and exporting data.
         *   Your username (or email) will be displayed in the Navbar, along with a "Logout" button.
     *   **Logging Out:**
         *   Click the "Logout" button in the Navbar.
-        *   You will be logged out and returned to the public view of the portal.
+        *   You will be logged out and returned to the public view of Pubsly.
     *   **If Auth0 is enabled but NOT configured correctly by the administrator:**
-        *   The portal will behave as if you are not logged in (public read-only access for most features).
+        *   Pubsly will behave as if you are not logged in (public read-only access for most features).
         *   A warning message will appear in the browser's developer console for the administrator.

-## Navigating the Portal
+## Navigating Pubsly

 The main navigation interface is the **Navbar** located at the top of the page.